 Disclaimer: This article is not a substitute for legal advice.
 No action in regards to your particular matter should be taken until you have first sought full legal or professional advice from a lawyer fully retained to act on your behalf.

 It is the law, in Ontario, that a licensed lawyer transfer ownership of your home.
 This law was passed to better protect the public from fraudsters and bad purchase and sale agreements.

 What is the cost of buying, selling or refinancing a home?

 Every property is different and so is every real estate transaction—the buyer, seller, and financing are different, the property is different.
 It is this unique set of circumstances that require a similar but unique set of documents and legal analyses, every time, and for every property.
 Put another way, a home is not a "one-size-fits-all" item and neither is the legal work associated with it.
 For example, a property may have an easement (a right for someone else to use the land) or a septic tank and well (instead of municipal services).
 Despite this uniqueness, real estate lawyers traditionally charge a standard fee to make it simpler for their clients—and to stay competitive with local lawyers who provide a similar level of service.
 This fee is only part of the cost of buying, selling, or refinancing a home.

 Clarifying legal Costs

-The total cost of a real estate transaction consists of three separate categories: the legal fee, disbursements, and expenses.
+The total cost of a real estate transaction consists of three separate categories: the legal fee, the disbursements, and the expenses.
 What you pay the lawyer (the legal fee) is only one part of the total cost.
-It is the job of a real estate lawyer to help you determine the total cost of your transaction, including, for example, the price of the home, legal fees, disbursements, and other expenses.
-Below, we break down some of the costs for you into the three categories.
+It is the job of a real estate lawyer to help you determine what the total cost of your transaction will be, including, for example, the price of the home, legal fees, disbursements, and other expenses.
+Below, we break down some of the costs for you into the their separate categories.